Every 40 seconds a person takes their own life. This has to change.

 In addition to pre-processing each site has written a computer code, which defines an algorithm to test our research aims (mentioned above).
 The code is complex and can sometimes contain bugs, so it is very important to ensure this is right.

-The first wave of preliminary HOPES investigations (data analyses) have begun.
-Each site is currently in the process of applying the the code to the data.
-The algorithms seek to identify changes in the brain, and patterns in behaviour and social circumstances, that could be linked to suicidal thoughts and behaviours developing in young people.
+The first preliminary HOPES investigation (data analysis) has been completed.
+The team at Melbourne have applied the code to the data and the algorithms seek to identify changes in the brain that could be linked to suicidal thoughts and behaviours developing in young people.

 Want to find out more?